sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/machine-images/aws-ami.md

 - A root EBS volume with 50GB of storage
 - An additional EBS volume with 500GB of storage for storing code and search indices

+> WARNING: Connection to the internet is required to pull Docker images at first launch.

 ---

 ## Deploy Sourcegraph